Our Mission

 About our Non-Profit:

-2) Paws & Pizza: Students from special education schools across NYC participate in single-day sessions that introduce them to pet care careers.
 Activities include interacting with small dogs, assisting with a dog bath, and learning about career opportunities in the pet care field—helping students explore possibilities before transitioning to adulthood.

 Meet our Board of Members